-The White House and MCC have not responded to repeated questions and requests for interviews
+The White House and MCC have not responded to repeated questions and re-

-The Millennium Challenge Corporation dates to the early days of the administration of George W. Bush, which sought to create a technocratic alternative to some-times wasteful, politically tinged foreign-assistance programs.
+The Millennium Challenge Corporation dates to the early days of the administration of George W. Bush, which sought to create a technocratic alternative to sometimes wasteful, politically tinged foreign-assistance programs.
 Bush said he wanted such programs to be keyed to internal reforms and economic growth in client countries, and "defined by a new accountability" and measurable outcomes.